Introduction

 - Inspect under-sink plumbing and dishwasher hoses

-- Replace or recharge charcoal deodorizer bags
+- Replace/recharge charcoal deodorizer bags

 - Quartz countertops – non-porous, stain-resistant, easy to wipe clean